etrepum/lexical-builder/apps/docs/docs/intro.md

 **EXPERIMENTAL** A high-level way to manage Lexical config and plug-ins for any framework

-The intent of this package is to become or inspire a de jure standard in Lexical for a next generation of plug-ins.
+The intent of this package is to become a de jure standard in Lexical for a next generation of plug-ins.

 [[RFC] Lexical Builder API](https://docs.google.com/document/d/1wQYb9Y-zVb_jGyQSHYQuPuGs5xGPHBST_3OOaLXG0s0/edit)